Why Is Dialogue Important? 7 Roles Dialogue Plays in a Story

 In the woods, two men argue over the best way to start the campfire before the sun goes down.

 Write for fifteen minutes.
-When you are finished, post your work in the comments, and be sure to provide feedback for your fellow writers!
+When you are finished, post your work in the practice box, and be sure to provide feedback for your fellow writers!